 - Turn on soft music and bring out an activity that the individual particularly enjoys.

 With some advanced planning, those diagnosed with dementia can remain relaxed and content during the Halloween season.
 The specially trained care team at Absolute Companion Care is always on hand to provide strategies to help with the numerous intricacies of dementia, and to partner with families with professional in-home care – as much or as little as needed, and always supplied with compassion, patience, and skill.
-Contact us at 410-357-9640 to learn more about our top-rated elder care in Howard County, MD and in the surrounding communities.
+Contact us at 410-357-9640 to learn more about our Alzheimer’s care and respite care in Towson, MD and the surrounding communities.